Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 **The rule does not hold when an overflow occurs.**

-Lets “fix” the overflow bug in the code and rerun:
+Let's "fix" the overflow bug in the code and rerun:
 ```sh
 certoraRun BankFixed.sol:Bank --verify Bank:IntegrityOfDeposit.spec
 ```

-No violation found. great!
+No violations were found.
+Great!
-Let’s continue to [another property](sanity.spec) and verify that after deposit the totalFunds in the system is at least as the funds of the msg.sender:
+Let’s define [another property](sanity.spec) and verify that after deposit, the totalFunds in the system is at least the funds of the msg.sender:

  #### _***P2 Sanity of deposit***: total funds >= funds of a single user_